Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Remember the following two points if you are trying to write Code For Tab Page Click Event:

-1. Clicking on the Active Page (the page that is visible) doesn’t fire any event.
+1. Clicking on the Active Page (the visible page) doesn’t fire any event.

-2. Clicking on the inactive Page Changes that page active and the Change Event fires.
+2. Clicking on the inactive Page Changes that page to active, and the Change Event fires.

 We have two User-Defined Events: TbPage0() and TbPage1() on the Form.
 These will be invoked from within the TabControl Change Event on the Form.